JonathanWilbur/mueller-report/volume1.md

 Paul Manafort, under the subject line "request from Russia to meet Mr. Trump," stating that "Russia has been eager to meet Mr. Trump for quite sometime and have been reaching out to me to discuss."
 471 Manafort forwarded the message to another campaign official, without including Papadopoulos, and stated: "Let\['\]s discuss.
-We need someone to communicate that \[Trump\] is · not doing these trips.
+We need someone to communicate that \[Trump\] is not doing these trips.
 It should be someone low level in the campaign so as not to send any signal."
 472

-On June 1, 2016, Papadopoulos replied to an earlier email chain with Lewandowski about a Russia visit, asking if Lewandowski "want\[ed\] to have a call about this topic " and whether "w e were following up with it."
-473 After Lewandowski told Papadopoulos to " connect with" Clovis because he was "running point," Papadopoulos emailed Clovis that "the Russian MF A" was asking him "if Mr. Trump is interested in visiting Russia at some point."
+On June 1, 2016, Papadopoulos replied to an earlier email chain with Lewandowski about a Russia visit, asking if Lewandowski "want\[ed\] to have a call about this topic" and whether "we were following up with it."
+473 After Lewandowski told Papadopoulos to "connect with" Clovis because he was "running point," Papadopoulos emailed Clovis that "the Russian MF A" was asking him "if Mr. Trump is interested in visiting Russia at some point."
 474 Papadopoulos wrote in an email that he "\[w\]anted to pass this info along to you for you to decide what's best to do with it